 Could it be then that compatibility is just a myth that often gets in the way in of lovers?

 Being compatible or incompatible are two sides of the same coin.

-When we look at our spouse’s differences with respect and a genuine interest, it will seem to us that we are on the same weave length.
+When we look at our spouse’s differences with respect and a genuine interest, we will feel on the same weave length.

 But when we look at the very same traits with discontent and doubt, then we are in for a very bumpy ride.

 Every opportunity will be an attempt to change the other, and we all know how that usually leads to tearful fireworks.

 When I first met my husband, I remember how we couldn’t have been any different even though we tried